How to Start a Podcast and Measure Its Impact in 2021

 The brainstorming process can look different for everyone, but one thing should ring true for all: The process should be informed, at least in part, by data.
 For instance, there are tons of online tools to help you discover topics that hold the promise of popularity or speak to an informational need that your audience has.

 One such tool is called Answer The Public.
-It allows you to search any topic, and then returns all of the questions and queries that Google has seen associated with that topic.
+It allows you to search for any topic and then returns all of the questions and queries that Google has seen associated with that topic.
 Review the results to get a feel for what searchers are needing information on and then incorporate that topic into your podcast!

 Here’s an example scenario of how to use Answer The Public:

 A cooking company wants to find their next podcast episode topic.
 They search the topic ‘cooking.’
-Here’s a screen shot of some of the results from their search on Answer The Public.
+Here’s a screenshot of some of the results from their search on Answer The Public.

 Though not every item on this list will fit as an overarching topic for a whole series, the data allows you to see emerging themes at a high level and draw inspiration.
 Plus, there are a few golden nuggets sprinkled throughout that can be leveraged into compelling podcast episode ideas.